Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Impact of Noise

 Some general observations can be made about the different impacts of coherent and stochastic errors, and why the distinction matters on hybrid quantum-classical algorithms that involve a classical optimizer, such as VQE.

 Quantum computing is very sensitive to noise, because a noisy execution is just as valid as a noise-free one: without error correction codes, there is no distinguishing between valid and erroneous states.
 Therefore, if a circuit is intended to simulate the evolution of some Hamiltonian $\mathcal{H}$, then a single noisy run can be seen as the evolution of some other Hamiltonian $\mathcal{H}'$.
-As long as the noise level is ``small enough,'' the eigenstates\footnote{And eigenvalues, but that is irrelevant, because these are calculated classically based on the output distribution.} of $\mathcal{H}$ and $\mathcal{H}'$ will be close.
+As long as the noise level is ``small enough,'' the eigenstates of $\mathcal{H}$ and $\mathcal{H}'$ will be close.

-\textbf{The algorithm is somewhat robust to coherent errors.} By definition, changes around the output state that represents the global minimum are, to first order, zero for small linear changes in the input state.
-With a systematic difference between $\mathcal{H}'$ and $\mathcal{H}$, the global minimum is still found by the optimizer compensating accordingly in the input state, see Figure~\ref{fig:noise_impact} (left).
-Thus, even as the calculated minimum energy may still be very close, the optimal parameters found are likely to be systematically off.
-There is a further twist here for VQE: the ansatz restricts the input states that can be chosen, thus VQE will be more quickly affected by coherent errors than hybrid algorithms in general.
+\textbf{The algorithm is somewhat robust to coherent errors.} Systematic errors are predictable, allowing the optimizer to find the global minimum by compensating in the choice of input state.
+At that minimum, changes in the output state are zero by definition for small deviations in the input state, and the eigenvalue is classically calculated with the correct $\mathcal{H}$.
+Thus, the minimum energy will still be very close, but the optimal parameters found will be systematically off, see Figure~\ref{fig:noise_impact} (left).
+Specific to VQE, the ansatz restricts the input states that can be chosen, thus VQE is more easily impacted by coherent errors than hybrid algorithms in general.

 \textbf{The algorithm has challenges with stochastic noise.} The picture changes significantly with stochastic noise: each execution of the circuit is in effect a different $\mathcal{H}'$.
-Once close to the global minimum, the minimizer will not be able to distinguish the outputs of runs with different inputs, as the changes get washed out in the noise (as shown earlier in Figure~\ref{fig:hubbardnoise}).
+Once close to the global minimum, the minimizer will not be able to distinguish the outputs of runs with different inputs, as the changes get washed out in the noise (see e.g.\ Figure~\ref{fig:hubbardnoise}).